scitags/flowd/README.md

   # used to run any initialisation required (check config sanity, etc.)

 def run(flow_queue, term_event, ip_config):
-  # Implements a particular way to identify network flow and assigns it a science domain and activity.
+  # Implements a particular way to identify network flow and assigns it a
+  # science domain and ctivity.
   # Sends scitags.FlowID object via flow_queue to the backend(s)
   #
   # Parameters: